Clubs, Societies and Associations: Dymchurch

 Waiting for the tide on Dymchurch beach

-Dymchurch Short Mat Bowls Club is a friendly club who play in the Shepway Wineter and Summer Leagues.
-Short Mat Bowls is played indoors and is a game for single, double, triple or fours.
+Dymchurch Short Mat Bowls Club is a friendly club who play in the Shepway Winter and Summer Leagues.
+Short Mat Bowls is played indoors and is a game for single, double or triple.
 The rules are straightforward and a game usually last about one hour and a half.

 The Romney Marsh Masonic Lodge No 4743 hold their meetings at 133 High Street in Dymchurch on the third Thursday of the months of October to May.